"Keep waiting (perimeno) for what

 —Psalms 145:18

+To what extent is Jehovah involved with his people today?
+Can we still expect him to intervene from time to time in our affairs similar to the way he did in times past?
 The Bible tells us about a time when Jehovah was very much involved in the affairs of his people.
-He brought them out of Egypt by means of powerful signs.
-He led them through the wilderness providing for their needs, although he allowed them at times to go hungry and thirsty "in order to humble you, to put you to the test so as to know what was in your heart."
-(Deuteronomy 8:2)
+He brought them out of Egypt by means of powerful signs and miracles.
+He led them through the wilderness and provided for their needs; although he allowed them at times to go hungry and thirsty "in order to humble you, to put you to the test so as to know what was in your heart." —Deuteronomy 8:2.

-At times he send his angels to assist his faithful servants, or have them deliver messages or instructions.
-When his people became rebellious, leaving Jehovah and breaking the covenant he had made with them, he "kept sending against them by means of his messengers, sending again and again, because he felt compassion for his people."
-(2 Chronicles 36:15)
+On occasion he sent his angels to assist his faithful servants, or have them deliver messages or instructions.
+When his people rebelled against Jehovah, breaking the covenant he had made with them, he "kept sending against them by means of his messengers, sending again and again, because he felt compassion for his people."
+(2 Chronicles 36:15) Jehovah was never far off from his people as long as they proved faithful, and we are assured that he is not "far off from each one of us." —Jeremiah 2:4-6; Acts 17:27; James 4:8.

 We should not want to restrict Jehovah in what he can or cannot do and teach this as fact.
 If he has done something in the past it is up to him whether he wants to do it again and under what circumstances.
 There were relatively few people in the past who had experiences as noted above, such as Abraham, Moses, Elijah, David, Daniel the prophet, of course Jesus, but also some of his disciples, to name just a few.
 What about today?